Ethan001617/Built-in-Data-Type/README.md

 String represents group of characters.
 Strings are enclosed in double quotes or single quotes Here the characters means Letters A,B,C,D,E...Etc...,
 Example:

       "Hello", "Ethan", 'Mike'

-If want to assign this thing in a variable str1 = 'Ethan'
+If want to assign this thing in a variable,

+str1 = 'Ethan'  Here 'Ethan' is a string, is a group of characters.

+That's why this variable will be the 'string' data type variable